Building a Brand That Stands the Test of Time

 My passion for beautiful homes is part of the foundation of Whitney Blair.
 If you stop and think about it, it takes the same amount of time, effort and resources to build a good-looking house as it does to build an ugly house.
 The difference is understanding architecture and getting the details right.
 This emphasis on good architecture has always been important to me.
 That’s why we’re a full-service design-build firm.
 We have an ASID interior designer on staff, and we oversee the entire building and design process for our clients, from start to finish.
 This is one of the differences with Whitney Blair Custom Homes and what really sets us apart.

-Pella: In addition to being an Accredited Master Builder, you were named the 2016 Southern Living Custom Builder of the Year.
+Pella: In addition to being an Accredited Master Builder, you have also been named a Southern Living Custom Builder of the Year.
 When you look back, what has led to your brand’s success?

 JS: I think part of it is that we are a design-build firm.
 When customers walk in, they don’t have to go anywhere else.
 From the beginning to the end of a project, we meet with clients to determine their needs.
 We include them every step of the way – especially in the design process because that’s so important.
 I always tell clients, “If we do our job right in the design process, by the time we get to construction, we’re on autopilot.”
 So, part of our success is our dedication to excellence.